 Next comes the cream cheese crepe filling that is the perfect creamy compliment to the sweet blueberry sauce.
 It’s made with a mixture of cream cheese, granulated sugar, vanilla, and whipped cream.

 Don’t forget to soften cream cheese before using it so the filling whips up smoothly without any clumps.
 If you prefer a sugar that won’t leave any granules and will blend in smoothly, use powdered sugar instead.

 Blueberry Sauce for Crepes

 The crepes are finished off with a homemade blueberry sauce (aka blueberry compote) made with juicy blueberries, granulated sugar, lemon juice, water, and cornstarch.
 This sauce is a great way to showcase your fresh blueberries just like in my fresh blueberry muffins!
 However, if they’re not in season, go ahead and use frozen blueberries.

 The granulated sugar will dissolve once boiled in the sauce and adds a wonderful sweetness to what could be a slightly tart sauce.
 A bright burst of citrus from the lemon is always a welcome addition to any fruit sauce to liven it up.
 And cornstarch is the thickening agent used to turn the runny consistency into a slightly sturdier, jam-like sauce.

 How to Make This Blueberry Crepes Recipe

 - Combine ingredients for the batter.
-In a blender, add all of the blender ingredients and mix it until the batter is smooth.
+In a blender, add all of the blender ingredients and mix them until the batter is smooth.